rsalunga29/security-notes/DevSecOps/CICD Pipeline Security/Securing the Build Source.md

 Another common mistake made by large organizations is believe that the perimeter is a sufficient security boundary.
 This false belief can lead to misconfigurations, such as:

-**Leaving the registration open for their self-hosted GitLab server** Even if its hosted inside an intranet, if the access to GitLab allows
+**Leaving the registration open for their self-hosted GitLab server** Even if GitLab is hosted inside an intranet, if registration is open to any users within the intranet, the attack surface would grow significantly.
+If a single employee has been compromised, an attacker would have the ability to register an account and exfiltrate any publicly shared repos.

-it allows any user in the intranet to register a profile.
-While some would not consider this a risk,
+**Repositories are shared publicly**
+Some may even believe that since the GitLab server is hosted inside the intranet, it's okay to configured repos to be shared publicly.
+However, this would mean that any user who has a valid GitLab account will be able to view and modify any source code within the repositories.